powa-team/powa/README.md

 PoWA requires PostgreSQL 9.3 or more.

+Connecting on the GUI requires a PostgreSQL user with SUPERUSER and LOGIN privileges.

 Installation
 --------------

 For a detailed installation procedure, please read [INSTALL.md](https://github.com/dalibo/powa/blob/master/INSTALL.md).

+Optionally, you can create a dedicated user for PoWA.
+For instance, connected on PostgreSQL :
+`CREATE USER powa SUPERUSER ENCRYPTED PASSWORD 'mypassword'` (don't forget to change the password).

 - make install in the main directory
 - Make sure you have installed and configured `pg_stat_statements`